Óliver Torres: International career

 Torres was a member of the Spain team that won the 2012 UEFA European Under-19 Championship in Estonia.
 He played the entirety of the final on 15 July, in which the nation defeated Greece 1–0 in Tallinn.

 Torres was part of the under-20 squad at the 2013 FIFA World Cup in Turkey, featuring in all five matches as the side reached the quarter-finals.
-On 5 September 2013 he made his debut for the under-21s, replacing Suso for the final nine minutes of a 6–2 away victory against Austria at the start of Euro 2015 qualifiers.
+He made his debut for the under-21s on 5 September 2013, replacing Suso for the final nine minutes of a 6–2 away victory against Austria at the start of Euro 2015 qualifiers.

 Torres scored his first goals on 14 November on his fifth under-21 cap, grabbing a brace in a 6–1 defeat of Bosnia and Herzegovina in Zenica also in the European Championship qualifying phase.